yeralin/DiscordGPT/README.md

 7. Store the API key under `.env` file as `OPENAI_API_KEY=<your-openai-api-key>`
 > OpenAI offers a free trial with $200 in credits, so you won't be charged if you stay within that limit.

-### How to get Telegram Bot token
+### How to get Discord Bot token
-1. Open the Telegram app and search for the BotFather bot.
-2. Start a chat with the BotFather and type `/newbot` to create a new bot.
+1. Go to the Discord Developer Portal.
+2. Click the "New Application" button, and give your application a name.
+3. Click on your application and go to the "Bot" tab in the left sidebar.
-3. Follow the instructions from BotFather to provide a name and username for your bot.
+4. Click the "Add Bot" button to create a bot account for your application.
-4. Once you have successfully created the bot, BotFather will provide you with a token.
-5. Store the token under `.env` file as `TELEGRAM_TOKEN=<your-telegram-bot-token>`
+5. Scroll down to the "Token" section and click the "Copy" button to copy your bot token to the clipboard.
+6. Save the token in a secure location and never share it with anyone.

 ### License